go-sql-driver/mysql/README.md

 ### Unicode support
 Since version 1.1 Go-MySQL-Driver automatically uses the collation `utf8_general_ci` by default.

+Other collations / charsets can be set using the [`collation`](#collation) DSN parameter.

-Adding `&charset=utf8` (alias for `SET NAMES utf8`) to the DSN is not necessary anymore in most cases.
+Version 1.0 of the driver recommended adding `&charset=utf8` (alias for `SET NAMES utf8`) to the DSN to enable proper UTF-8 support.
+This is not necessary anymore.
+The [`collation`](#collation) parameter should be preferred to set another collation / charset than the default.

 See http://dev.mysql.com/doc/refman/5.7/en/charset-unicode.html for more details on MySQL's Unicode support.